 Artificial intelligence, as opposed to natural (human) intelligence can aggregate the data in an automatic and systematic way.

 There are other important elements to ponder here.
 You’d probably want to weigh in the price and margin as well, to concentrate on the business objective that matters most for you.
 For this it is even more important to use AI to cleverly integrate your data in the campaign design.

 So you need a system continuously ranking the products and selecting what to expose in campaigns, all while timing it right for each and every particular product you target with the campaign.

-What you seek as a merchandiser or online shop owner is to be able to expose both the right trendy products and the right not-so-trendy-but-stable-in-sales products - but to do so at any moment in time, and in an automatic and intelligent way (avoid human error!).
+What you seek as a merchandiser or e-commerce director is to be able to expose both the right trendy products and the right not-so-trendy-but-stable-in-sales products - but to do so at any moment in time, and in an automatic and intelligent way (avoid human error!).

 Because if you miss any of them, you’ll lose sales, right?

 The make-up of the popularity curve varies fast over time.
 It varies from hour to hour, along with the small or large trends, and it moves over years, together with the field dynamics.
 All the same, some sectors claim that the long tail is dead, that the top 1% accounts for 75% of revenues, or even 99% [1-3].

 Since the publishing in 2006 of a best selling book there has been an ongoing debate on the actual effect of the Long Tail phenomenon in eCommerce, with a particular focus on goods that can be downloaded digitally (media), but lately also for other areas - for example fashion [6-8].

 On one side there are aspects of the popular Long Tail theory of Chris Anderson: “when consumers are offered infinite choice, the true shape of demand is revealed.
 And it turns out to be less hit-centric than we thought.
 People gravitate towards niches because they satisfy narrow interests better, and in one aspect of our life or another we all have some narrow interest (whether we think of it that way or not)” .